-- Characteristics: Very versatile based on size—large can be bold and energetic while small can be formal and traditional
+Characteristics: Versatile based on size—large chevron is bold and energetic while smaller chevron is more formal and traditional

-- Common Uses: Works best in small doses (curtains, throws, pillows).
-However if you want to use it on a large scale, consider chevron or herringbone floors – very elegant.
+Common uses: Works best in small doses (curtains, throws, or accent pillows), but large scale chevron or herringbone floors look elegant

-- Pairs Well With: Pretty much anything as long as the colors work together.
+Pairs well with: All patterns as long as the colors work together

 06 of 09

-- Common Uses: Drapery, wallpaper, bedding, accent pillows
+Common uses: Drapery, wallpaper, bedding, and accent pillows

-- Pairs Well With: Stripes and plaids.
-Avoid using other small scale busy patterns such as florals.
+Pairs well with: Stripes and plaids; avoid using toile with other busy small scale patterns such as florals

 07 of 09